kubeflow/website/content/en/docs/started/introduction.md

 [Packaged Distributions](/docs/started/installing-kubeflow/#packaged-distributions) or
 [Kubeflow Manifests](/docs/started/installing-kubeflow/#kubeflow-manifests).

-## Getting started with Kubeflow
+## Kubeflow Overview Diagram

-The following diagram shows the main Kubeflow components to cover each step of ML lifecycle on top of Kubernetes.
+The following diagram shows the main Kubeflow components to cover each stage of the ML lifecycle on top of Kubernetes.

 <img src="/docs/started/images/kubeflow-intro-diagram.drawio.svg"
   alt="Kubeflow overview"
   class="mt-3 mb-3">

-Read the [architecture overview](/docs/started/architecture/) for an introduction to the architecture of Kubeflow and to see how you can use Kubeflow to manage your ML workflow.
+Read the [architecture overview](/docs/started/architecture/) to learn about the Kubeflow ecosystem and to see how Kubeflow components fit in ML lifecycle.

-Follow [Installing Kubeflow](/docs/started/installing-kubeflow/) to set up your environment and install Kubeflow.
+## Kubeflow Video Introduction

 Watch the following video which provides an introduction to Kubeflow.